 The problem for this Competition may not be used by any participating school, for any reason, including intra-school competitions, without the express written consent of the Competition Committee.
-The Competition Committee has granted permission for the problem to be used in the African Rounds, Central and Eastern European Rounds, Irish Rounds, North Indian Rounds, South Indian Rounds, North American (Atlantic) Rounds, North American (Pacific) Rounds, the Latin American Rounds, and the Southeast Asian Rounds to select teams to participate in the International Finals.
+The Competition Committee has granted permission for the problem to be used in the regional rounds in Africa, Australia, Central and Eastern Europe, East Asia, Ireland, Latin America, North India, South India, North America, and Southeast Asia to select teams to participate in the International Finals.